rebeccapanel/Rebecca/README.md

 # Webhook notifications

-You can set a webhook address and Marzban will send the notifications to that address.
+You can set a webhook address and Rebecca will send the notifications to that address.

 the requests will be sent as a post request to the adress provided by `WEBHOOK_ADDRESS` with `WEBHOOK_SECRET` as `x-webhook-secret` in the headers.